 2. Express Appreciation

-- Celebrating business successes with the entire workforce
+- Celebrating business successes with the entire workforce to create a shared sense of progress

 3. Support Your Employees